 Step 5: If your network has not DHCP.Static IP setup.
 If you have not enabled DHCP in the network, you must assign an IP address manually.
-Use arrow UP key to
+Use arrow UP key to select your interface for IP address.assignment.

 Step 6: Confirm interface selection with Enter, select "Edit IPv4" and confirm with Enter again.